tadzik/rakudobrew/README.md

 Put this in `~/.rakudobrew`, and add aliases for convenience.

-It's quick and dirty, may be broken on your system.
+It's quick and dirty, and may be broken on your system.
 Please report any breakages.

 Installing rakudobrew
 ---------------------